-The KI Network Medicine Global Alliance (KI NMA) steering group is pleased to announce the availability of limited competitive funds for grant applications by faculty, staff and/or trainees to conduct collaborative interactions within the Network Medicine Institute and Global Alliance.
-The grants are to be used as collaborative grants aiming to start and sustain collaborations within the field of network medicine.
-NB!
-Extended deadline until November 18, 2021.
+The KI Network Medicine Global Alliance (KI NMA) steering group is pleased to announce the availability of limited competitive funds for grant applications by faculty, staff and/or students to conduct collaborative interactions within the Network Medicine Institute and Global Alliance.

-Funding can be used for starting a collaboration within network medicine, analysis for ongoing collaborative projects or travel to other lab (with regards to travel or other restrictions due to the current Covid-19 situation).
+Funding can be used for starting a collaboration within network medicine, analysis for ongoing collaborative projects, or travel to another lab.
 The KI NMA collaborative grant may include support for transportation and accommodation at the host site (which should be an institutional member of the Network Medicine Institute and Global Alliance) for the proposed period of interaction.
-The funds may also be used for material etc. used for preliminary data collection in a new or existing collaborative project.
+The funds may also be used for e.g. material used for preliminary data collection in either a new or existing collaborative project.

-It is also possible to apply for funds to write a larger grant proposal in the field of network medicine together with one or several partners in the Network Medicine Institute and Global Alliance and/or with one or several partners at KI, coming from different disciplines and departments, or with partners from other Swedish institutions.
-The grant should target major granting agencies (e.g. EC, NIH, SSF, STINT, EIT Health).
+It is also possible to apply for funds to facilitate writing of a larger grant proposal in the field of network medicine together with one or several partners within the Network Medicine Institute and Global Alliance ,and/or with one or several partners at KI.
+These should be of collaborative nature, with different disciplines and departments, or with partners from other Swedish institutions being included.
+Such applications should target major granting agencies (e.g. EC, NIH, SSF, STINT, EIT Health).
 Applications including a partner from the Network Medicine Institute and Global Alliance will be prioritized based on the evaluation criteria described below.

 A condition for receiving the KI NMA collaborative grant is collaboration within, but not limited to, the NMA.
 The list of international partners can be found at: https://www.network-medicine.org/members.